jeremy-p-mann/writing/docs/source/learning/data_science/test_driven_data_science.rst

 - Forget how to use your code?
 Copy and paste from your tests
     - Test are a form documentation you know is up to date.
+    - They also document all the acceptance criteria accumulated throughout a project.
+    - Some languages, e.g. Rust, look for tests inside documentation.
+      - in python, you need a external framework + plugin.

 Why Test Before Code
 ====================